mosi-arch/archive-sol/Defi-Tips/withdrawPassword/readme.md

 read the article about this 0n [hackernoon](https://hackernoon.com/preview/k9fK6cWEjCwfa5Vc5cmO)

 ---
+this code will be extending as soon for 'anti censorship vault' asap

+---

 ## Secure Anonymous Withdraw
 at this lesson we seen how to withdraw safe & secure by using a PASSWORD.